ansible/ansible/CONTRIBUTING.md

 Documentation
 -------------

-The main ansible documentation can be found at http://ansibleworks.com/docs.
+The main ansible documentation can be found at [ansibleworks.com/docs](http://ansibleworks.com/docs).
 As mentioned above this is an open source project, so we accept contributions to the documentation.
 You can also find some best practices examples that we recommend reading at http://github.com/ansible/ansible-examples.

 Mailing lists
 -------------

 Ansible has several mailing lists.
 The first post to the mailing list will be moderated (to reduce spam), so please allow a day or less for your first post.

-(https://groups.google.com/forum/#!forum/ansible-announce) is for release announcements and major news.
+[ansible-announce](https://groups.google.com/forum/#!forum/ansible-announce) is for release announcements and major news.
 It is a low traffic read-only list and you should only get a few emails a month.

-(https://groups.google.com/forum/#!forum/ansible-project) is the main list, and is used for sharing cool projects you may have built, talking about Ansible ideas, and for users to ask questions or to help other users.
+[ansible-project](https://groups.google.com/forum/#!forum/ansible-project) is the main list, and is used for sharing cool projects you may have built, talking about Ansible ideas, and for users to ask questions or to help other users.

-(https://groups.google.com/forum/#!forum/ansible-devel) is a technical list for developers working on Ansible and Ansible modules.
+[ansible-devel](https://groups.google.com/forum/#!forum/ansible-devel) is a technical list for developers working on Ansible and Ansible modules.
 Join here to discuss how to build modules, prospective feature implementations, or technical challenges.

+To subscribe to a group from a non-google account, you can email the subscription address, for example ansible-devel+subscribe@googlegroups.com.

 IRC
 ---